chrismartinjazz/odin-tic-tac-toe-js/planning.md

     - DONE Set current player to player with X token
   - DONE Button to restart game (reset scores)
   - DONE Players put in own names (use dialog and form)
+  - DONEAdd a text element feedback when the game is won - "Player One wins"
-- Styling and images etc.
+- DONE Styling and images etc.
+- Tidy up code and refactor a little bit.

 ## Looking at <https://www.ayweb.dev/blog/building-a-house-from-the-inside-out>